-Generally, traditional marketing strategies have an extensive reach, are hard to ignore, and you can easily do them yourself.
+Generally, traditional marketing strategies have an extensive reach, are hard to ignore, and are easy for business owners to use by themselves.
 Unfortunately, these strategies make it hard to target your specific audience, cost a lot more and are less engaging.

 Let’s dive deeper into specific traditional marketing techniques and their pros and cons.

 Promotional materials are various documents or handouts that include information about your business.
 This can include business cards, brochures, marketing handouts or even branded products.

 The pros of having promotional materials are that they’re cost-effective and you can have a variety of handouts to leave with prospects.
 This can make it easier for your business to stay top-of-mind and for your prospects to find your contact info.
 They can also serve as a physical document that shows your work or products.